-The crucial observation is that when the context allows it - by making clear that John was in the upper part of the tower - the possessive POSS can index position l3, which corresponds to the upper part of the tower rather to the locus a originally introduced by JOHN, as can be seen in (68) (note that in this case the locus l3 is first introduced by a pointing sign IX-l3 associated with JOHN, making clear that at the relevant time John was in a position corresponding to l3).
+The crucial observation is that when the context allows it - by making clear that John was in the upper part of the tower - the possessive POSS can index position l3, which corresponds to the upper part of the tower rather to the locus a originally introduced by JOHN, as can be seen in (70) (note that in this case the locus l3 is first introduced by a pointing sign IX-l3 associated with JOHN, making clear that at the relevant time John was in a position corresponding to l3).
 In addition, it can be ascertained that the possessive is used as a bound variable: the elided VP following NOT is naturally understood with a bound reading.
-(As in some of our earlier examples, ellipsis resolution can disregard specifications of the antecedent, since the second sentence of (68) is understood to involve Peter showing his hand in the middle/lower part of the building, rather than towards the top.)
+(As in some of our earlier examples, ellipsis resolution can disregard specifications of the antecedent, since the second sentence of (70) is understood to involve Peter showing his hand in the middle/lower part of the building, rather than towards the top.44)

 Interestingly, there also appear to be some (preliminary) cases in which a reflexive pronoun and its antecedent do not share the same locative specifications.
-This is the case in (70).
-Here the reflexive SELF is indexed with the loci that appear in (69)a: locus a is the locus associated with JOHN, while l1, l2 and l3 are three locations at different levels of the sign for LEANING-/, representing a building in leaning position.
+This is the case in (72).
+Here the reflexive SELF is indexed with the loci that appear in (71)a: locus a is the locus associated with JOHN, while l1, l2 and l3 are three locations at different levels of the sign for LEANING-/, representing a building in leaning position.

-- (70) JOHN\a PETER\b IX-1 THE-THREE-a,b,1 VISIT PISA FAMOUS BUILDING LEANING-/.
-THE- - THREE-a,b,1 WALK LONG TOP .
-IX-1 PHOTO-rep\[wavy line along /], FINISH a.
-6.2 IX-a SEE SELF-13, IX-b NOT - A: 0: 2 IA-a SEE SELF-15, IA-0 NOT a: 5.5 IV a: SEE SEI = 12 IV b: NOT SE - b.
-5.5 IX-a SEE SELF-13, IX-b NOT SEE SELF-13 - a, b => only John saw himself being high up z = 7 IV z = SEE = z IV b = NOT - c.
-7 IX-a SEE SELF-a, IX-b NOT d.
-6.5 IX-a SEE SELF-a, IX-b NOT S - d.
-6.5 IX-a SEE SELF-a, IX-b NOT SEE SELF-b c, d => only John saw himself (ASL; 20, 82; 4 judgments)
+'''

+(72) JOHN_a PETER_b IX-1 THE-THREE-a,b,1 VISIT PISA FAMOUS BUILDING LEANING-/ .
+THE-THREE-a,b,1 WALK LONG TOP .
+IX-1 PHOTO-rep[wavy line along /], FINISH

+'''

+'''

+a.
+6.4 IX-a SEE SELF-13, IX-b NOT

+'''

+b.
+5.6 IX-a SEE SELF-13, IX-b NOT SEE SELF-13

+a, b => only John saw himself being high up

+c.
+7 IX-a SEE SELF-a, IX-b NOT

+d.
+6.6 IX-a SEE SELF-a, IX-b NOT SEE SELF-b

+c, d => only John saw himself (ASL; 20, 82; 5 judgments)